 Large, large explosion.

-And we now learn that one of the biggest requesters of unmasking during the 2016 election was Samantha Power, the UN ambassador, who doesn't have a job that deals much with intelligence.
+And we now learn that one of the biggest requesters of unmasking during the 2016 election was Samantha Power, the U.N. ambassador, who doesn't have a job that deals much with intelligence.

-It's not an intelligence agency, it's a policy agency.
+It's not an intelligence agency.

-She uh she says most of those I don't think are mine, they might have been my staff.
+She says most of those, I don't think, are mine.

 That process concerns a lot of the professionals.